chaosnx/build_ca/README.md

 # 4. Send keys via Email.

-this script crafts a email to send to the device. it took me a bit to figure this one out so that the email client can actualy show the link correctly.
+this script crafts a email to send to the device. it took me a bit to figure this one out so that the email client can actually show the link correctly.

 ```sh
 ./step3_new_client.sh sitename username useremailaddr